neurobionics/opensourceleg/docs/tutorials/voltage_mode.rst

 Note that this code assumes that the `OpenSourceLeg` object is properly configured and calibrated, and that the joint is properly connected and functioning.

+.. rubric:: Here is the code for this tutorial:

 .. literalinclude:: ../../tutorials/voltage_mode.py
     :language: python
     :linenos: